waleedayoub/waleedayoub.github.io/content/post/llmzoomcamp_week4-monitoring-evaluation_notes.md

     [{'question': 'What if I miss a session?', 'course': 'machine-learning-zoomcamp',
       'section': 'General course-related questions',
-      'text': 'Everything is recorded, so you won’t miss anything.
+      'text': 'Everything is recorded, so you won't miss anything.
 You will be able to ask your questions for office hours in advance and we will cover them during the live stream.
 Also, you can always ask questions in Slack.', 'id': '5170565b'},
      {'question': 'Is it going to be live?
 When?', 'course': 'machine-learning-zoomcamp',